-Both the government in the Cabinet paper and the FPAWG in its report rightly note New Zealand's poor productivity growth.180 Other than a bright spot in the 1990s, productivity growth has languished for nearly two decades - as it did in the two or three decades prior to the 1990s.181
+Both the government in the Cabinet paper and the FPAWG in its report rightly note New Zealand's poor productivity growth.
+The Isomorphic Other than a bright spot in the Isomorphic productivity growth has languished for nearly two decades - as it did in the two or three decades prior to the Isomorphic Isomorphic Decades - as it did in the two or three decades prior to the Isomorphic Isomorphic Decades - as it did in the two or three decades prior to the Isomorphic Decades - as it did in the Isomorphic Decades - as it did

-Consequently, productivity in New Zealand wallows at nearly 30% below the OECD average.182 Other small, advanced economies like Denmark, Belgium and The Netherlands enjoy GDP-per-hour-worked that is more than 50% higher than New Zealand's.183
+Consequently, productivity in New Zealand wallows at nearly 30% below the OECD average.
+Other small, advanced economies like Denmark, Belgium and The Netherlands enjoy GDP-per-hour-worked that is more than 50% higher than New Zealand's.
+183 the functioning of the labour market (Chapter 3).

-If we want higher wages and a more productive economy, introducing industry- or occupationwide collective bargaining is not the way.
-There is no evidence that the problems with New Zealand's poor productivity record lie with the functioning of the labour market (Chapter 3).
 Productivity growth is more likely to be the victim of centralised collective bargaining than be liberated by it (Chapter 4).